Ticking off Innsbruck on the way home...

 I sat and ate a sandwich overlooking the city centre and reflected on the past couple of days before making my way back down the mountainside to the hotel to collect my bag.

 I decided to fly back to Manchester from Nuremberg with Ryanair for only £30.
 One of the main issues with getting to and from Austria is that unless you live in the South East, finding an inexpensive flight outside of London is quite tough to do.
-I found that going back into Germany was the most cost-effective way of getting home.
+I found that going back to Germany was the most cost-effective way of getting home.

 Around 2000, I caught the NightJet train from Innsbruck to Munich for the bargain price of €9.
 This was one of the revamped train sets operated by Austrian Railways (OEBB) that now travels overnight to Düsseldorf in northern Germany.